Pilanesberg, South Africa

 In recent years South Africa has produced some of the most powerful moments in history, the most iconic undoubtedly being Mandela's walk to freedom and subsequent scenes of celebration in his home township of Soweto beamed live around the world.
 Despite these scenes of joy from decades previous, I found South Africa a fractious and intense place.
 I can't point to any one incident in particular, just a tangible feeling that things were not right.
 I also couldn't shake off the feeling that there was a rather uncomfortable racial dynamic in the parts of the country I visited.
 I didn't like it.
 But I don't travel to holiday, I travel to experience and to understand - and, perhaps more importantly, to decide for myself.
 There is one thing for sure: nothing about South Africa is bland or forgettable.
 Everything is dramatic, memorable and of import.
 All of this makes South Africa a meaningful travel experience.
 This fascinating slab of land at the southern tip of Africa became my 83rd country.

-a quest for the 'big five' in north-west province
+a big five safari in north-west province

 Pilanesberg is a three hour drive from Johannesburg and offered us a more efficient chance of spotting iconic African wildlife known as the 'Big Five' without having to head much further afield to the more famous, but also more mosquito-infested, Kruger National Park.
 The Big Five (buffaloes, leopards, lions, elephants and rhinos) are among the thousands of wild animals which inhabit the 550 square kilometres of extinct volcanic crater.
 Going on a game drive is the best way to get up close to these incredible creatures without risking life and limb - although, as I was to find, some wild animals got up pretty close on two occasions.